Capture the beauty of life

-- Shoot in Manual mode and set the ISO (light sensitivity level), ranging from 50 to 3200.
+- Shoot in Manual mode and set the ISO, or light sensitivity level, ranging from 50 to 3200.

 - Use the different flash settings, available in all three shooting modes.
 These are especially useful when lighting conditions are poor or when there is a backlight.